-Authentication through Azure AD Application Proxy.
+Authentication through Microsoft Entra application proxy.
 B2B users must be able to authenticate to the on-premises application.
-To do this, you must publish the on-premises app through the Azure AD Application Proxy.
+To do this, you must publish the on-premises app through the Microsoft Entra application proxy.
 For more information, see Tutorial: Add an on-premises application for remote access through Application Proxy.

 Authorization via a B2B user object in the on-premises directory.
 The application must be able to perform user access checks, and grant access to the correct resources.
 IWA and KCD require a user object in the on-premises Windows Server Active Directory to complete this authorization.
 As described in How single sign-on with KCD works, Application Proxy needs this user object to impersonate the user and get a Kerberos token to the app.

-When you configure the Azure AD Application Proxy, ensure that Delegated Logon Identity is set to User principal name (default) in the single sign-on configuration for integrated Windows authentication (IWA).
+When you configure the Microsoft Entra application proxy, ensure that Delegated Logon Identity is set to User principal name (default) in the single sign-on configuration for integrated Windows authentication (IWA).

 For the B2B user scenario, there are two methods you can use to create the guest user objects that are required for authorization in the on-premises directory: